engramhq/engram-product-site/_posts/2020-11-07-engram-Name-Convection.md

 ---

 How do you pick a worthy buzzword for a product that doesn't quite exist yet?
 Without a company and/or product/service name you aren't shovel-ready for marketing; you can't fully proceed effectively with logo design, marketing materials, promotions or external communication.
-Sure, progress can be made on other fronts, but we need an identity pronto.
+Sure, progress can be made on other fronts, but we wished for an idealized identity in an instant.

 Your [Name] says everything about you – sometimes by design but mostly by reputation.
 When you don't have a reputation in a new field, by design takes precedence.
 Creating a unique and memorable name and logo was going to be an important feature to embed into Project Brainstorm.